imf4ll/ytdownloader/README.md

     - Open terminal in 'issuecorrection', mv extract.py -f /home/{Your Username here}/.local/lib/python3.8/site-packages/pytube/
     - Run script in terminal a with 'python3 ytdownloader.py'

+<br><br>

+## ⚙️ Setup
+  - Run 'python ytdownloader.py' in console to open the program.

+<br><br>

-Known Issues:
+## ❌ Known Issues:
   - pytube:
     - ImportError: cannot import name 'quote' from 'pytube.compat' : Install pytube3 with 'pip install -r requirements.txt'
     - KeyError: Cipher : Go for 'C:\Users\{Your Username Here}\AppData\Local\Programs\Python\Python38\Lib\site-packages\pytube' and replace 'extract.py' with <a href="https://github.com/f4ll-py/videodownloader/tree/master/issuecorrection">that 'extract.py'</a>
   - FFmpeg: If your FFmpeg is not recognized by terminal, try <a href="http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/#:~:text=If%20you%20try%20that%20right,and%20it%27ll%20understand%20us.">this</a>.